intershop/intershop-pwa/docs/guides/mocking-rest-calls.md

 ## Switching On Mocking

-Mocking complete REST responses can be configured in _environment.ts_.
-The property `mockServerAPI` switches between mocking all calls (true) and only mocking paths that have to be mocked because they do not yet exist in the [REST API](http://developer.cloud.intershop.com).
+Mocking complete REST responses can be configured in _environment.ts_ for calls, that do not yet exist in the [REST API](http://developer.cloud.intershop.com) during development.
-The property `mustMockPaths` is an array of regular expressions for paths that have to be mocked, regardless if `mockServerAPI` is enabled or disabled.
+The property `apiMockPaths` is an array of regular expressions for paths.

 ## Supply Mocked Data